 It was perhaps best that they were headed to the deadliest area of the Rygom Megacity; it would refresh Lom’s long-lost ferocity.

 Drew, the male Agent, stepped past the convicts when they arrived at a private Elevator.
 He covered the screen as he entered a code into the panel.
 The Agent said, “Have a seat,” as the pod opened.

 Klev and Lom did as they were told.
 In the corner, they whispered as quietly as they could manage while the Agents pushed buttons on the Elevator’s control screen.

 “You think we can take them?”
 Klev asked, reaching for a knife hilt in his box.

 “I—” Lom was interrupted as a strip of leather wound around his wrist, tying him up with Klev.

 Stella pulled her whip tighter as she said, “No funny business.”

-Drew in turn removed throwing knives from his belt and held them nonchalantly in front of him.
+Drew in turn removed throwing knives from his jacket and held them nonchalantly in front of him.
 “We might not be as famous as The Klev and Lom Duo, but I guarantee you that the Harding Siblings can take on two old geezers that have spent the past five years rotting in a prison cell.”